Non-Disclosure of Criminal Records

 People often call my office wanting to know why a background search revealed a deferred adjudication from 10 years ago.
 They were told if that if they completed the probation, the case would be dismissed.
 They further believed this meant that it was off their record.
 They were wrong.
 The arrest, charge, and probation remain there for everyone to see.

-Non-disclosures keep the general public from being able to find the record of your arrest; however, certain licensing agencies, police, and governmental agencies will still have access to your record.
-When a non-disclosure has been granted, you are allowed to legally deny the arrest.
-Therefore, it is a very important tool to restoring your future.
-An order of non-disclosure is unfortunately only applicable to certain criminal offenses.
+“Non-disclosures” keep the general public from being able to find the record of your arrest; however, certain licensing agencies, police, and governmental agencies will still have access to your record.
+When a non-disclosure has been granted, you can legally deny the arrest in most circumstances.

 If you have successfully completed a deferred adjudication, you may be eligible for an order of non-disclosure.
-You may also be eligible in certain situations to have your criminal record expunged even when it is a conviction for certain misdemeanor offenses (Please see non-disclosure for probation and jail offenses below).
-However, if you have successfully completed a deferred adjudication on a Class C Misdemeanor, you may still be eligible for an expunction.
+(However, if your charge was a Class C misdemeanor, you are probably eligible for an expunction of your criminal record).
+You may also be eligible for an order of non-disclosure in certain situations even if you received a conviction (please see non-disclosure for probation and jail offenses below).

-Non-Disclosure for Deferred Adjudication Offenses:
+Non-Disclosure – Deferred Adjudication Offenses

 - The court must have given you deferred adjudication community supervision.

 - The deferred adjudication must also be completed successfully.
 Once completed, the court should give an order of dismissal and discharge.

 - The particular offense must qualify as an offense which can receive an order of non-disclosure.
 The offenses which disqualify a person from receiving an order of non-disclosure are those which:

 - Require a person to register as a sex offender;